Mayday Health: Legal disputes

 In July 2022, Mayday put up three billboards in Jackson, Mississippi, that read: "Pregnant?
 You still have a choice."

 Mayday received a subpoena from the state of Mississippi.
 Mayday rejected the subpoena, citing censorship of free speech.
 Mayday put up 20 additional billboards and ran a television ad in Mississippi.

 Mayday was represented pro bono by the litigation firms Hogan Lovells, Davis Wright Tremaine and Morgan, Lewis & Bockius.

 In October 2022, the University of Idaho advised students and professors to avoid speaking about abortion pills or contraception.
 Mayday ran a mobile billboard in Idaho with the same message as Mississippi.

 In April 2023, the district court ruling in Alliance for Hippocratic Medicine v.
 FDA (2023) against approval of mifepristone referenced Mayday as a new organization that "focuses on those who live in states with abortion bans, giving users step-by-step instructions on how to set up temporary addresses in an abortion permissive state and forward the mail into the banned state."
 The Supreme Court of the United States unanimously ruled against the Alliance, reversing lower court decisions and restoring mifepristone's availability under current FDA rules.

+In May 2026, Mayday Health and former South Dakota state legislator Nancy Turbak Berry sued Governor Larry Rhoden and Attorney General Marty Jackley, challenging a state law restricting the advertising of abortion pills on First Amendment grounds.
+In July 2026, a federal district court granted a preliminary injunction barring enforcement of the law against Mayday and Turbak Berry while the case proceeds, finding that they were likely to succeed on the merits of their First Amendment claim.
+The defendants appealed the ruling, and in September 2026 the district court denied their request to stay the preliminary injunction pending appeal.